The Runner Stumbles

 The Runner Stumbles is a 1979 American drama film directed and produced by Stanley Kramer, based on the Broadway play by Milan Stitt.
 The film was the last of Kramer's long and distinguished career.
 It stars Dick Van Dyke, Kathleen Quinlan, Maureen Stapleton, Tammy Grimes, Beau Bridges, and Ray Bolger.
+This is Kramer's final film before his retirement in 1980 and death in 2001.

 Plot

 In 1911 at a Roman Catholic parish in the rural town of Isadore, Michigan, Sister Rita, a young nun, arrives at the parish to help run the church school.
 When the parish's two elderly nuns contract tuberculosis, Sister Rita is forced to move into the rectory that is home to Father Rivard, the parish priest.
 The close proximity between the two begins to set off gossip and suspicions, to the point that a monsignor from the diocese comes to give Father Rivard a talking-to.
 The gossip turns out to be correct, as the priest and the nun confess their love for each other.
 However, their declaration of emotion leads to tragedy.